-Section 5 Seniority
+Section 6 Seniority

-- A. Effective the first quarter after ratification, on a quarterly basis, the City shall provide the Union with an updated bargaining unit seniority list containing, for each employee, the following information: name, hire date, pay rate, shift, job classification, home or personal mailing address, and phone number; and, as available, the date of hire within the current job classification.
+A. Effective the first quarter after ratification, on a quarterly basis, the City shall provide the Union with an updated bargaining unit seniority list containing, for each employee, the following information: name, hire date, pay rate, shift, job classification, home or personal mailing address, and phone number; and, as available, the date of hire within the current job classification.
 In addition, recognized shop stewards should be able to request the list within a reasonable time period, which shall be considered two (2) working days.
-The seniority list may be posted by the City in the department or bulletin board (excluding salary information, home or personal mailing address, and phone number). - B. Where used, seniority for departmental issues (vacation selection, shift selection, etc.) will be based on time in the department (unless otherwise agreed) with the more senior employees having preference over less senior employees.
+The seniority list may be posted by the City in the department or bulletin board (excluding salary information, home or personal mailing address, and phone number).

+B. Where used, seniority for departmental issues (vacation selection, shift selection, etc.) will be based on time in the department (unless otherwise agreed).

-Section 6 Printing of the Agreement
+Section 7 Printing of the Agreement